 With more than 63,000 farms, agriculture is Pennsylvania's largest industry.
 From chicken and dairy farms to mushroom and apple growers, our farmers put food on our tables and play a critical role in our statewide economy.

 For instance, the U.S. Environmental Protection Agency (EPA) has devised a massive new regulatory framework to micromanage the nutrient and sediment runoff from Pennsylvania farms and other sources within the Chesapeake Bay watershed.
 The agricultural community has expressed clear and well-founded objections to this program, and Senator Toomey and his colleagues have conveyed their concerns to the agency on numerous occasions.

-I share the EPA's desire to have healthy, vibrant waterways, but the agency needs to be a cooperative partner, not an overbearing regulator.
+While he shares the EPA's desire to have healthy, vibrant waterways, Senator Toomey believes that the agency needs to be a cooperative partner, not an overbearing regulator.
 Accordingly, he joined several Congressional colleagues in filing an amicus curiae brief on behalf of Pennsylvania farmers in their case against the EPA before the Third Circuit Court of Appeals.
 Senator Toomey will continue to press the case of Pennsylvania farmers with the EPA as this process unfolds and will seek legislative remedies as necessary.